sca1ewizard/Teamhomework/README.md

  Completed by:

-    1. Sorokin Sergey - team liader
+    1. Sorokin Sergey - team liader and some programmer
     2. Gabelaya Georgy - programmer
     3. Ryazanov Vladislav - charts specialist
     4. Spiridonova Anna - responsible for the presentation